Thank you for adopting a pet from Orange County Animal Services!

 Please be sure to check out the below references for guidance on handling and caring for your new pet.

-If you have just adopted from OCAS we would like to take this opportunity to remind you of two key items from your signed agreement:
+if you have just adopted from OCAS we would like to take this opportunity to remind you of two key items from your signed agreement:

-- It is necessary to take your pet to a veterinarian within 72 hours of adoption for a full examination.
-OCAS is unable to guarantee the health of any shelter pet and only performs basic triage exams.
-Having your new pet examined by a full-service veterinary practice is essential.
+- it is necessary to take your pet to a veterinarian within 72 hours of adoption for a full examination. ocas is unable to guarantee the health of any shelter pet and only performs basic triage exams. having your new pet examined by a full-service veterinary practice is essential.

-- It is necessary to keep your newly adopted pet separate from any existing pets in the household for a minimum of seven (7) days.
-Transitioning to a new home is stressful, be sure to give your new pet ample time to adjust before introducing other animals.
+- it is necessary to keep your newly adopted pet separate from any existing pets in the household for a minimum of seven (7) days. transitioning to a new home is stressful, be sure to give your new pet ample time to adjust before introducing other animals.

-If you would like to obtain a copy of your adoption agreement or any of your adopted pet’s files, please email firstname.lastname@example.org.
-We also invite you to reach out with any questions you may have as you welcome your new pet to your family.
-We are here to assist!
+if you would like to obtain a copy of your adoption agreement or any of your adopted pet’s files, please email firstname.lastname@example.org.
+We also invite you to reach out with any questions you may have as you welcome your new pet to your family. we are here to assist!